Millionaires (group): 2012–2014: Debut album and mixtape

-2015–present: Bad Girls Club, singles releases, Allison's departure, & new members
+2015–present: Bad Girls Club, singles releases, Allison's & Anissa’s departures, & new members

 From March to April 2015, Melissa announced they were working on music with producer Foreign Warren of The Knuckledusters.

 In early October, they were both cast in the Twisted Sisters season of Bad Girls Club as replacements.
 They entered in the fourth episode, titled "No Room for T.H.O.T.S.", which aired on April 6, 2016, with another set of sisters; Jaimee and Jazmyn Wallace.
 They left during episode 8, "OG Overthrow", following multiple confrontations with the Wallace sisters.

 On December 18, 2015, the duo released a song titled "When I'm Single" with a music video directed by Wade Martin Handley.

 On February 14, 2017, the Millionaires released the single "Rich Girls" for which they collaborated with Caked Up.

 On August 14, 2022, Melissa announced that she would continue Millionaires as a solo artist due to Allison deciding to leave the group in order to focus on her work as a photographer.